-On January 24, 2024, our registration statement on Form S-1 (File No. 333-276350) was declared effective by the SEC for our initial public offering on January 29, 2024, we sold 23,000,000 shares of common stock, which included the exercise in full by the underwriters of their option to purchase 3,000,000 additional shares, at an initial public offering price of \$19.00 per share and received gross proceeds of \$437.0 million, which resulted in net proceeds to us of approximately \$399.6 million, after deducting underwriting discounts and commissions of approximately \$30.6 million and offering-related transaction costs of approximately \$6.8 million.
-As of March 31, 2024, we estimate that we have used approximately \$20.9 million of the proceeds from our initial public offering for general corporate purposes, including to fund the research and development of cretostimogene, and manufacturing and pre-commercial activities.
+On January 24, 2024, our registration statement on Form S-1 (File No. 333-276350) was declared effective by the SEC for our initial public offering.
+At the closing of our initial public offering on January 29, 2024, we sold 23,000,000 shares of common stock, which included the exercise in full by the underwriters of their option to purchase 3,000,000 additional shares, at an initial public offering price of \$19.00 per share and received gross proceeds of \$437.0 million, which resulted in net proceeds to us of approximately \$399.6 million, after deducting underwriting discounts and commissions of approximately \$30.6 million and offering-related transaction costs of approximately \$6.8 million.
+As of June 30, 2024, we estimate that we have used approximately \$46.9 million of the proceeds from our initial public offering for general corporate purposes, including to fund the research and development of cretostimogene, and manufacturing and pre-commercial activities.
 There has been no material change in the planned use of proceeds from that described in the final prospectus for our initial public offering filed with the SEC pursuant to Rule 424(b)(4) under the Securities Act.